ibkevg/ibkevg.github.io/math/_posts/2019-02-15-Vector-Multiplication.md

 1. provide examples of how to use them
 1. show why the vector products took the form that they do and not some other form

-# Would the "Real" Vector Multiplication Please Stand Up
+# What does a vector product even mean?

+Our intuition for what it means to take a product is initially formed by multiplying two numbers together.
+When we start considering the product of two vectors it's not obvious how we should extend our intuition to account for the directionality that vectors have.

 Imagine this is the mid-1800s and we are about to begin research into how vectors should be multiplied.
-We would quickly run into the problem that we can imagine all kinds of different ways to slice and dice the components of two vectors, so by what criteria would we know when we've found what we're looking for?
-Or, if you believe math is designed, then what would your feature list be?
+We would quickly run into the problem that we can imagine all kinds of different ways to slice, dice and combine vector components, so by what criteria would we know when we've found one that is correct?
+Or, if you think of math as designed, then what would your feature list be?

-Our criteria for a "good" vector multiply:
+For example, when we multiply two numbers, say 5 x 4, we sometimes think of it as shortcut for 5 + 5 + 5 + 5.
+So should we think of vector multiplication similarly, as repeated sums?
+This way of thinking gets trickier to hold on to when we consider multiplying real numbers, say 5.2 x 4.75.
+We might imagine how fractional parts can play into a repeated sum if we stand on our heads and squint a bit, but it's getting tenuous.
+As you might be starting to suspect, in mathematics a product is not defined as the sum of a repeated addition.

+Maybe it is defined somewhere what a product must do?
+In advanced mathematics there are all kinds of "objects" that can be manipulated using algebra in addition to numbers such as complex numbers and vectors and matricies and sets and groups and rings, etc. Surely there is some universal definition of product that applies to all these things. ie. if someone were to invent a new abstract math object along with the operations you can perform on them, then this universal definition would tell us which of the operations should be considered products.

+You may be surprised to learn that there is no universal definition and whether an operation is thought of as multiplicative or not (and laballed a product) is determined by history and convention.
+For example, convention might be drawn from similarity with multiplication of regular numbers.
+The same is true for other operations such as addition.

+So it seems we have a lot of latitude.
+Lets base our expections for vector multiplication on how regular numbers behave:

 1. has useful applications
 1. has geometric meaning
+1. binary operations (algebraic rules for manipulating expressions that contain vector/vector products) work the same as real number multiplication
+1. supports division that works the same as real number division
 1. real number multiplication is just a special case
 1. closed under multiplication, just like reals and complex numbers
-1. binary operations work the same as real number multiplication
-1. supports division that works the same as real number division

 **Has useful applications**